CriGoT/idea-badge-tutorial/README.md

    exit('Failed to get an authorization code');
 }
 ```
-Next, we need to check that a `state` was sent back, and that the `state` is the same as the `oauth2_state` variable we stored in the session earlier in `index.php`:
+Next, we need to check that a `state` was sent back, and that the `state` is the same as the `oauth2_state` variable we stored in the session earlier in `index.php` (this is the protection against CSRF attacks):

 ```
 if (isset($state) && $state !== $_SESSION['oauth2_state']) {